JohnUrban/Bcop_v2/code/EGGS/README.md

 	- In some cases "GCA*" is needed, not "GCF*".

 ### STEP2: Processing NCBI datasets
+- See:
 – e.g. Get longest isoforms of each protein for each proteome.
 - Examples of how to do this with Bash functions can be found in the EGGS sub-directory named "ncbi-dataset-processing".
+	- See "EGGS-bash-utility-functions.txt" and "process-*.sh" scripts.
+	- The bash functions depend on some of the python scripts in the "utilities" sub-directory of "Bcop_v2/code/".
+		- tableFilter.py ; extractFastxEntries.py ; fastaFormatter.py ; fxSize.py
+- Examples of how to further process those files for GeneSpace are also given.
+	- Those commands will depend on first running the "process-*.sh" command(s).
+	- You may also need some of the same python scripts from "Bcop_v2/code/utilities" and another:
+		- setOps.py (although this line can be commented out; it was just a QC).

 ### STEP3: Run OrthoFinder on longest isoforms from all 5 species.
 orthofinder -t 16 -a 16 -f proteomes/ 1> ortho.out 2> ortho.err